How to speed up Windows 10

 Click on the Next to finish.
 Now each time you click on that shortcut, your PC will immediately shut down.
 Be careful though, as this will happen without a confirmation check.

 Disable startup programmes in Windows 10

 Virtually every version of Windows allows you to disable startup items, and Windows 10 is no exception.
 Stopping some programs from starting up will speed up the OS.

 To find this option, right-click the taskbar and choose Task Manager.
 Tap 'more details' and then click on the Startup tab.
 Here you can disable the programs you don't want to start up.

 Remove bloatware in Windows 10

 No one likes bloatware (except PC manufacturers) but it does mean your system is slightly cheaper as a result.
 But you can ditch this crapware.
-For the most part, these are programs such as disc burning software, backup tools from the manufacturer or other utilities that you don't necessarily need.
+These are programs such as disc burning software, backup tools from the manufacturer, or other utilities that you don't necessarily need.

 Why programs such as PC Decrapifier and CCleaner do a sterling job of getting rid of bloatware, if you have a brand new (but bloatware laden) computer, then a clean install of Windows 10 could be the best way of clearing out unnecessary software clogging up your system.